abhaynayar/obsidian/notes/pwn.md

 - *read-where* primitive: `%s` (for example, `AAAA%7$s` would return the value at the address 0x41414141).
 - *write-what-where* primitive: `%n`
-- `%hhn` lets us write one byte at a time.
+- write one byte at a time: `%hhn`

 Reading from an arbritrary address